g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

     <h3>The artists</h3>
     <div>
         <blockquote>
-            <i>on this level of collaboration it just feels wrong to take ownership because because, the way the writing process worked - at least back when we started with this game - is that everyone started out with a character or a scene, wrote it to a certain extent, then other people whose characters or scenes interact with it came and wrote another layer on top.
+            <i>on this level of collaboration, it just feels wrong to take ownership, because the way the writing process worked - at least back when we started... - is that everyone started out with a character or a scene, wrote it, to a certain extent, then other people whose characters or scenes interact with it came and wrote another layer on top.
 Then there was an editing layer - maybe sometimes even after that we went back to the drawing board.
-For example I think I rewrote Cuno like 20 times... part of why the game feels so like textured and lived-in is because like there are probably still parts of that [draft] Cuno in there somewhere - part of why it feels so surreal is that it is layered in that way...
+For example I think I rewrote Cuno like 20 times...<br><br>
+                part of why the game feels so textured and lived-in is because there are probably still parts of that [draft] Cuno in there somewhere - part of why it feels so surreal is that it is layered in that way...
 It taught us all a little bit about how small we really are.
             </i>
         </blockquote>
         <center>– <a href="{{argo}}">Tuulik</a></center>